sevenseasofbri/terrain-classifier/README.md

 ## CS5272 Embedded Systems Project Repository

 This repository contains the project files for our **CS5272 Embedded Systems** course project.
+You can find the report [here](./Report.pdf)

 ### 📂 Folder Descriptions